Who is Dejiki?

 No, I don’t get paid for those reviews.
 They are written to share my opinions and photographs.
 I can only write reviews on the products I own, or places I paid on my own to visit.
 Sometimes, my friends loan me items to write about.

-Ultimately, as I’m a paying customer most of the time, I have the right to write about stuff that are worth my time and effort.
+Ultimately, as I’m a customer most of the time, I have the right to write about stuff that are worth my time and effort.
 In a way, only entries with neutral or positive impressions will “make the page” on my blog.
 Writing an entry filled with criticism falls under “neutral” for me – the feedback could either help improve a product or service, or serve as a warning for my readers.
 If I have there is no value to praise or raise constructive criticism at all, I will most likely pull the article.
 It will be a waste of time for me and my readers.

 Brands should take my blog entries as “serendipitous” and free publicity, although they are welcomed to engage me for editorials.
 I will not refuse to write about something just because I was not informed/invited, however it will then mean the entry will be serendipitous.

 What about those invited stuff?

 Occasionally I get invited by publicists to previews and/or media events.
 These will be noted in the blog entries.
 While this means that I get to experience something for free, I do not receive monetary compensation for writing an entry.
 At the moment, I am more interested in developing meaningful partnerships with brands that resonate with my readers (and myself).
 I prefer writing editorial content than advertorials and having readers decide on the quality and value of the brand featured.
 I’m not saying I won’t do paid entries, but overall relevance to my site and target audience takes precedence.

 What brands/companies has Dejiki.com worked with?